4k4xs4pH1r3/offensive-security/SuperCluster/supercluster.md

    This will display a list of the hosts that have been scanned and their status.

-Note that the scanning process can be resource-intensive, so make sure that you have enough processing power and memory on each laptop to handle the load.
+Note that the scanning process can be resource-intensive, so make sure that you have enough processing power and memory on each device to handle the load.
 Also, keep in mind that scanning networks without permission is illegal and can result in severe consequences.
 Make sure that you have the necessary permissions and authorization before conducting any network scanning activities.

 g.
 To run Metasploit from a central point and scan a network, you can install Metasploit on one of the devices and use it as a central point to control the scanning process on the other devices.
 Here are the steps: